Fechin/reference/source/_posts/alan-ai.md

     - Tips
 categories:
     - Toolkit
-intro: This cheat covers all major script concepts, client API methods, handlers and other tools to create a multimodal conversational experience with Alan AI
+intro: This cheat sheet covers all major script concepts, client API methods, handlers and other tools to create a multimodal conversational experience with Alan AI
 ---

 ### Legend